Anshul619/Golang/GoRoutines&Channels.md

 | wg.Wait()                                                  | wg.Wait() will block until wg.Done() is called.                                                                                                                                    |

 # GoRoutines
-- [A Goroutine](https://go.dev/tour/concurrency/1) is a function or method which executes independently and simultaneously in connection with any other Goroutines present in your program.
+- [A Goroutine](https://go.dev/tour/concurrency/1) is a function or method which executes independently and simultaneously in connection with any other Goroutines present in your program. ([asynchronous function execution](https://medium.com/@gauravsingharoy/asynchronous-programming-with-go-546b96cd50c1))
 - Goroutines, can be very cheap (light weighted thread): they have little overhead beyond the memory for the stack, which is just a few kilobytes.
 - All the Goroutines are working under the main Goroutines if the main Goroutine terminated, then all the goroutine present in the program also terminated.
 Goroutine always works in the background.
 - When a new Goroutine executed, the Goroutine call return immediately.